Student Services

 • Current Students should use this link to order official transcripts.

-• Winter Park HS Alumni (former students who graduated in 2024 and prior) and Withdrawn Students must order transcripts via our new online payment system.
-Please check back in July for updates.
+• Winter Park HS Alumni (former students who graduated in 2025 and prior) and Withdrawn Students must order transcripts via our new online payment system.
+Alumni SchoolCash Payment System

 o For the alumni requests, please include your name, graduation year, student number, and the address within the United States (or fax number, if preferred) where you would like to send the transcript.
 You can also request a hard copy to be picked up at the Student Services Office.
 We will follow up with you via email to confirm that your request has been processed.